rjadams82/unifi-openvpn/README.md

 ![USG OpenVPN](/2023-04-10%20Unifi%20USG%20OpenVPN.png)

 Here is a basic guide for establishing an openvpn tunnel between a Unifi Security Gateway and an OpenVPN device.
-In this scenario I am connecting a Unifi USG-3P with modem/gateways running openWRT or rOOter.
+In this scenario I am connecting a Unifi USG-3P with cellular modem/gateways running openWRT or rOOter.
 I have made this connection on multiple devices including

 - GL.iNet GL-X750
 - GL.iNet GL-MT300N-V2